-The problem is caused by abnormal development of the fetus.
+It is caused by abnormal development of the fetus.
 Many forms of imperforate anus occur with other birth defects.
-It occurs in about 1 out of 5,000 infants.

-The infant should be checked for other problems, especially those affecting the genitals, urinary tract, and spine.
+The infant should be checked for other problems, such as abnormalities of the genitals, urinary tract, and spine.

 Surgery to correct the defect is needed.
 If the rectum connects with other organs, these organs will also need to be repaired.
 A temporary colostomy (connecting the end of the large intestine to the abdomen wall so that stool can be collected in a bag) is often needed.